-James has a significant trusts and probate practice encompassing the Inheritance Act, applications to remove executors, construction of wills, and contentious probate.
-When acting in Inheritance Act claims he is able to use the analytical skills he learned as an accountant.
+James has a significant trusts and probate practice encompassing the Inheritance Act, applications to remove executors, construction disputes, capital taxes, and contentious probate.
+When acting in financially complex claims he is able to use the analytical skills he learned as an accountant.
 James has also acted in claims involving the alleged misuse of Lasting Powers of Attorney over the deceased’s affairs.
-Cases have included:

 - Representing a beneficiary under a will in a two day trial under the Inheritance Act which involved consideration as to the extent of “reasonable” needs and whether parents could be said to have assumed responsibility to look after an adult child who had simply never left home.

 - Acting for a beneficiary in relation to a dispute over construction of a will turning on S.33 Wills Act 1837.
 Successfully framed the issues to identify the very specific intention that needed to be shown to escape the consequnces of Section 33.
 It was not satisfied by the general expression “as survive me” in the will.
 Reported as Burns v Bean WTLR 795.